B2B e-Invoicing in the United Arab Emirates (UAE): Peppol DCTCE scheduled for 2026

 The implementation timeline is still provisional.
 The potential dates that the UAE government may consider are:

-• 2024 (third quarter): Development of requirements and certification procedures for service providers.
+- 2024 (fourth quarter): Development of requirements and certification procedures for service providers.

 How electronic invoicing works in the United Arab Emirates: DCTCE

 The framework comprises a five-corner model, including the issuer, the receiver, and the central tax platform.
-The intention is to integrate the Peppol PINT standard, requiring both the issuer and receiver to possess certified Peppol Access Points.
-These access points will verify the data and transmit it to the recipient.
-Moreover, the issuer's Peppol Access Point will manage the transmission of the invoice to the tax authority.
+The standard used is UAE Peppol PINT, so both sender and receiver must have certified Peppol Access Points, which will validate the information and send it to the recipient.
+The issuer's Peppol Access Point will manage the transmission of the invoice to the tax authority.
 In this setup, the governmental platform serves as an invoice repository without conducting validation on the invoices.

 e-Invoicing Context in the UAE